GuideNepalKharchapatraProductWalkthroughPersonal Finance

 • Type (savings, current, wallet, cash, credit card).

 • Opening balance in rupees as of a chosen date.
-This is the number the rest of the app calculates from — get it right.
+The rest of the app calculates from this number, so get it right.

 • Currency (defaults to NPR; USD is supported for the dollar-account scenario).

-The accounts page then shows each account with its current balance and a small sparkline of the balance trend over the last 30 days.
-Click into an account to see only its transactions, edit its details, or archive it.
+The accounts page then lists each account with its current balance and a small sparkline of the balance trend over the last 30 days.
+Click into an account to see its transactions only, edit details, or archive it.

 Step 3 — Drop in a statement

 Go to Statements → Upload.
-Drag a CSV, PDF, or Excel file (the same file your bank emails or you download from their portal).
+Drag a CSV, PDF, or Excel file — the same file your bank emails or that you download from their portal.
 The app:

 1. Auto-detects the format. eSewa Excel exports are recognised by their header structure.
-Bank PDFs are parsed using OCR fallback when needed.
+Bank PDFs fall back to OCR when needed.
 Bank CSVs are tested against a few common Nepali bank layouts.

 2. Maps the columns.
-Date, description, amount, debit/credit, account number — Kharchapatra guesses which column is which.
-You confirm or adjust the mapping in a simple table with dropdowns; it remembers the mapping for next time so you don't have to map twice.
+Date, description, amount, debit/credit, account number: Kharchapatra guesses which column is which.
+You confirm or adjust the mapping in a simple table with dropdowns, and it remembers the mapping for next time so you don't have to map twice.

 3. Shows a preview.
 Each parsed row appears in a review table with a checkbox.
-You can deselect rows that aren't real transactions (interest reversals, internal fund movements, anything the bank dumped in the file that shouldn't be a transaction).
+Deselect rows that aren't real transactions (interest reversals, internal fund movements, anything the bank dumped in the file that shouldn't count).

 5. Auto-categorises.
-Roughly 150+ English and Nepali keywords map transactions into 24 default categories — FOODMANDU goes to खानपिन, "DARAZ ORDER" goes to किनमेल, "FONEPAY SALARY" goes to तलब, and so on.
-You only need to fix the ones it gets wrong.
+Roughly 150+ English and Nepali keywords map transactions into 24 default categories.
+FOODMANDU goes to खानपिन, "DARAZ ORDER" goes to किनमेल, "FONEPAY SALARY" goes to तलब, and so on.
+You only fix the ones it gets wrong.

 6. Imports.
 Click confirm and the rows land in your transactions table.